wikitopian/cherry-stem/README.md

 The backend is sqlite.
 Requests for different database backends will be ignored.

-## Installation
+## Quick Start

 	~$ git clone https://github.com/wikitopian/cherry-stem
 	~$ cd cherry-stem
 	~$ npm install
 	~$ npm run server

+## Deployment

+### Service Configuration

-There is also a `dot.env.example` file that's a template.
+There is a `dot.env.example` file that's a template.
 You can copy its contents to `.env` and modify them for your environment.

-## Deployment
+### Editor Configuration

+There is a `cherry.options.default.json` file that's a template.
+You can copy its contents to `cherry.options.json`, where your edits won't conflict with git.

+These are the options for the Cherry Markdown editor.
+Please refer to that separate project's documentation for configuration options.

 ### Nginx